 Ingredients

 You'll need just four ingredients to make this recipe.
-The exact measurements are listed in the recipe card below.
-Here's an overview of what you'll need:
+Their exact measurements are listed in the recipe card below.
+Here's an overview:

-Picanha steaks: This cut comes from the top of the rump, also known as the sirloin cap or rump cap.
-As you can see on the package below, the steaks are labeled "Top Sirloin Cap Steaks."
+- Picanha steaks: This cut comes from the top of the rump, also known as the sirloin cap or rump cap.
+It's sometimes labeled "Top Sirloin Cap Steaks."

 Instructions

-Here's an overview of the steps for cooking picanha steaks at home.
+Here's an overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

-Your first step is to generously season the steaks with kosher salt and freshly ground black pepper.
+Generously season the steaks with kosher salt and black pepper.
 Season the fatty edges, too.
+Thankfully, unlike a New York strip, butchers leave this glorious fat cap alone and don't over-trim it.

 Remove the steaks to a plate and top them with butter.
 Let them rest for five minutes before serving.